OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 `apt-get install tomcat8`

 ### MySQL Server
 The MySQL Server is used to store OneBusAway user data and API keys.
-Since Debian no longer has MySQL in its application repository as of Debian 9, it is a little more complicated to install.
 To install it, run the following commands:

     cd ~
     wget https://dev.mysql.com/get/mysql-apt-config_0.8.6-1_all.deb